opennars/opennars-applications/src/main/java/com/opennars/applications/pong/notes.md

 == current commit

+* tried again seperated axis of relatie ball position
+- didn't work - maybe decision making has an issue it seemed to learn to associate ^down with certain x values - this led the agent to continiously miss the ball

+* tried x,y tuple of position
+[i] #balls=690 pseudoscore=320.0 t=184200
+-> not so good

 == TODO

     * retina - agent has to be able to select object of focus - positions of other objects will be relative to it